-The center will integrate and expand several existing mentorship and enrichment programs, including the Freshman Scholars Institute, the University's Program for Transfer, Non-Traditional and Veteran Students, and the Princeton University Preparatory Program. • n a normal semester, participants in Princeton's Prison Teaching Initiative (PTI) would lead dozens of courses for incarcerated students in New Jersey state correctional facilities and one federal prison.
+Charting New Courses Princeton's Prison Teaching Initiative helps incarcerated students earn degrees n a normal semester, participants in Princeton's Prison Teaching Initiative (PTI) would lead dozens of courses for incarcerated students in New Jersey state correctional facilities and one federal prison.
 This spring, with pandemic-related restrictions, offerings were limited to seven classes taught with what officials called "approved distance learning techniques and modalities," including paper instruction and assignment packets, textbooks, and brief, two-way electronic messages.